 ULV application with reduced volumes of water may be more convenient, but in our view, increasing the application rate to between 250ml and 1 litre per tonne of forage is likely to produce the best silage.
 Conventional rates of application apply a spray with very few losses, whereas applying 10ml of additive per tonne of forage as a mist does open up the possibility of losses to the atmosphere.

-In our view standard application at 0.5 litres per tonne through a conventional applicator has advantages over ULV in terms of silage quality.
+In our view standard application at 250ml - 1 litre per tonne through a conventional applicator has advantages over ULV in terms of silage quality.
 A comprehensive range of good quality silage additive applicators are available from Selmech Supplies.

-Ultra-Sile standard additives can be successfully applied at 80ml per tonne of forage through some ULV applicators.
-Alternatively all Ultra-Sile biological additives are also available as ULV formulations which are suitable for applications at rates as low as 10ml per tonne of forage.
+Ultra-Sile standard additives can be successfully applied at as little as 80ml per tonne of forage through some ULV applicators.
+Alternatively where there is a preference for using a ULV applicator, all Ultra-Sile biological additives can be supplied as ULV formulations suitable for applications at rates as low as 10ml per tonne of forage.

-Ultra-Sile inoculants are normally supplied in sachets for mixing with water and treat 50 tonnes of forage.
+Ultra-Sile inoculants are normally supplied in sachets for mixing with water and treat 50 or 100 tonnes of forage.
 This is the preferred option.
-Usually these are applied at between 200ml and 2 litres per tonne of forage but can go down to lower rates.
+Usually these are applied at between 250ml and 1 litre per tonne of forage but can go down to lower rates.

 Granular additives are in 20kg bags and are applied dry using a granular applicator.